 Treatments for Eczema and Atopic Dermatitis

 Eczema and atopic dermatitis can be unsightly, itchy and even painful.
-If you suffer from one of these skin conditions, Associates in Dermatology can help.
+If you suffer from one of these skin conditions, our Orlando dermatology practice can help.
 Skincare specialists at our ten Orlando-area clinics have successfully treated countless patients achieve clear, smooth, itch-free skin.

 Eczema is commonly known as atopic dermatitis, but can also be split into types called nummular eczema and dyshidrotic eczema.
 Atopic dermatitis often begins in infancy or childhood and causes severe itching along with a red, patchy, dry rash.
 Nummular eczema typically appears in a round pattern, and dyshidrotic eczema usually begins with small water blisters on the hands and feet.